 10" Translucent Red Vinyl EP

-Journalist Gary Graff once described the ever-formidable Detroit Energy Asylum as "the area's leading rock collective since Was (Not Was) relocated to Los Angeles" and it's easy to understand why.
+Journalist Gary Graff once described the ever-changing Detroit Energy Asylum as "the area's leading rock collective since Was (Not Was) relocated to Los Angeles" and one can easily understand why.
 Hearing is believing.